GoogleContainerTools/skaffold/docs/content/en/docs/concepts/kube_context/_index.md

 - `skaffold run -p profile-1` if the current kube-context is `minikube`

 {{< alert title="Note" >}}
 It is possible to activate conflicting profiles in conjunction with the CLI flag.
-So the following example is valid:

-    skaffold run --kube-context minikube -p profile-1,profile-2
+So the following example is valid `skaffold run --kube-context minikube -p profile-1,profile-2`
 {{< /alert >}}

 ### Limitations